 Your website only becomes not secure when you don’t renew your free SSL certificate on time, temporarily your website will lose its layer of security and Google will flag it as ‘not secure’ for people to see.

 It is safe but at any time, your certificate could potentially be withdrawn or may not be compatible with other devices.
-Let’s Encrypt have outlined in their subscriber agreement, they will revoke certificates if they need and in future will reduce the certificates compatibility impacting certain website users from a visiting a website that has a Let’s Encrypt SSL certificate installed.
+Let’s Encrypt previously outlined in their subscriber agreement, they will revoke certificates if they need and in future will reduce the certificates compatibility impacting certain website users from a visiting a website that has a Let’s Encrypt SSL certificate installed.

 Free SSL Vs Paid SSL